WokenDream/UofT-TimetableServer/README.md

 # UofT-TimeTableServer
-A server for my mobile app.
+A server for my mobile app, UofT-TimetableCrawler.